vmagnin/ForSudoku/README.md

 `test_out_01.txt` and `test_out_02.txt`) in the program's format which match the topmost example in the English edition of Wikipedia.

+### option 6, generation of a randomly filled grid

+By this option, the program generates a random grid, filled and passing the same validity test which is used to check partially filled grids.
+Note, similar as either the manual input (option `1`), or the one from a permanent record (option `2`), this option equally overwrites the content of the program's memory.

 ## License

 This project is licensed under the [GNU General Public License version 3 or